KD-lab-Open-Source/Perimeter/INSTALL.eng.md

 Some CMake options are available to customize builds:
 - `OPTION_DISABLE_STACKTRACE` - Set this to ON to not compile stacktrace support, which can give issues sometimes when building.
-- `OPTION_LINKER_LLD` - Set this to OFF to use builtin linker in builds that are not MSVC More available in CMakeLists.txt
+- `OPTION_LINKER` - Set this to custom linker in builds that are not MSVC More available in CMakeLists.txt

 Pass `-DCMAKE_BUILD_TYPE=Debug` to cmake command for debug builds with some stuff enabled or -DCMAKE_BUILD_TYPE=Release